 I have so much to say about this exciting, exhilarating, eye-opening experience that it is now a subsite titled Groundhog Day The Movie, Buddhism and Me, which includes a description of that seminal showing, commentary, and links to other sites that deal with the connection.
 While noticing the connection between this movie and Buddhism is not particularly profound, it was news to me, and the nuances were explored in a particularly exciting fashion during the Zen Center presentation.
 My site is rapidly gaining ground as the authoritative center for GHD/Buddhism commentary on the web.
 I brush it up and add new material regularly, so if you haven't been there in a while, take a look.

 I finally bought the book The Magic Of Groundhog Day by Paul Hannam.
-Danny Rubin who wrote the foreword.
+He is a good friend of Danny Rubin, the screenwriter, who wrote the foreword.
 You can find out more at Hannam's website (check out his blog!).
 Hannam wrote me that he "did a book group on my book and several readers said that they could not believe how great the movie was after learning about its profound spiritual and psychological meaning.
 Even at Oxford 90% of the students thought it was just a Bill Murray comedy!"